-- 1. An introduction which provides the background to the development of the Local Planning Strategy. - 2.
-The State and regional planning context. - 3.
-The local government policy context. - 4.
-Municipal Profile and key issues, which have been identified through an analysis of the local profile and the major influences on planning for the future. - 5.
-Strategies and actions which will deliver the desired outcomes for the major planning theme areas. - 6.
-Implementation and review.
+- An introduction which that provides the background to the development of the Local Planning Strategy. - The State and regional planning context. - The local government policyplanning context. - Municipal Local Profile and key issues, which have been identified through an analysis of the local profile environment and the major influences on planning for the future.

-The Local Planning Strategy will provide the strategic context for the development of a Local Housing Strategy, a Local Commercial Strategy and ultimately, the new district planning scheme.
-The Local Housing Strategy and Local Commercial Strategy will be subject to a separate statutory public consultation processes and will generate additional strategies and actions for the District Planning Scheme No. 2 review process.
-It is intended to incorporate the key recommendations of the Local Housing Strategy into the final Local Planning Strategy.
+The Local Planning Strategy will-provides the strategic context for the development of a Local Housing Strategy, a Local Commercial Strategy and ultimately, the new district planning scheme.
+The Local Housing Strategy and Local Commercial Strategy will-bewere subject to a separate statutory public consultation processes and will-generated additional strategies and actions for the District Planning Scheme No. 2 review process.
+It is intended to The incorporate the key recommendations of the Local Housing Strategy and Local Commercial Strategy have been incorporated into the final Local Planning Strategy.
 The Local Planning Strategy represents an evolving strategy and will be subject to regular review.